gkettani/PLD-COMP/Readme.md

 ## List of features supported by our compiler ifcc

+### Mandatory features implemented

 - Comments and preprocessor directives are ignored
-- 32 bits int data type can be used
+- char and 32 bits int data types can be used
+- IR architecture (IRInstr, BasicBlock, CFG)
 - Return instruction
-- Variable declaration
+- Variable declaration (anywhere in the code)
 - Multiple variable declaration
 - Variable assignement
 - Variable initialization
 - Memory address management (Symbol table)
+- Characters and consts
+- Adapt the size of the offset to the data type (in the Symbol Table)
 - Arithmetic operations (+, -, *, /)
 - Bit operations (&, |, ^)
 - Comparison operations (==, !=, <, >)
 - Unary operations (!, -)
+- Standard functions putchar and getchar
 - Expressions (multiple variables or constants combined with operators)
 - Order of operations, operators associativity
 - Parentheses around expression
+- Blocks {}
+- if..else statement (with or without {})
+- Nested if..else statements
+- while (with or without {})
+- Nested while statements
+- Return expression from anywhere in the code
 - Static checking: the same variable (same type and same name) can not be declared multiple times
 - Static checking: each declared variable is used at least once
-- IR architecture (IRInstr, BasicBlock, CFG)

-**Clarification**: Our symbol table is a map where the key is the name of the variable.
-We don't take into account the type (it will be done in the second sprint).
-Constants can also be stored in our symbol table, we give them a name that starts with a '$'.
+- Static checking: each used variable has been declared

+All mandatory features have been implemented except function calls.

+### Optional features implemented

+- Division and modulo
+- Assignment operators (+=, -=), increment (++), decrement (--)
+- Arrays (1 dimension)
+- Simple constants propagation (optimization) -> In our operations, when the operands are constants, we immediately calculate the result and we use it
+- char comparison

 ## Quick description of the code base